Macrometacorp/docs/docs/integrations/index.md

 ## Common Schema

+If a field has more than one data type, then the data type that applies to the majority of the first 50 records will be selected for import.
+The rest will be ignored.

+## Updating Source Tables

+Once a log-based source connection is created, then Macrometa listens to inserts, updates, and deletes.
+It does not recognize table definition changes, such as changing a column name.

+If you alter a source table, such as removing or renaming a column, after it has been mapped to a Macrometa collection, then records will not be updated.
+You must reload the collection in order to update the schema.

 ## Limitations

 Here are some limitations that you should keep in mind as you work with collections and integrations: